War vs. Glut: The Great LNG Reckoning

 Faced with diametrically opposed ‘structural supply glut’ and ‘worst-case scenario supply shock’ realities, the number one question that Energy Flux readers have been asking is: how far, and how soon, can new global supply additions offset lost Hormuz volumes?

 The Hormuz Closure LNG Supply Impact Model aims to answer that question by giving readers a disciplined framework for testing scenarios.
-Change the assumptions, watch the supply path retrace, and understand which variables actually matter.
+Change the assumptions, watch the supply path retrace, and understand which variables matter the most.

 What the tool lets you model